Exclusive: Paul Whelan tells CNN he is 'disappointed' Biden administration has not done more to secure his release

 Whelan said he was happy that Griner was released but told CNN he "was led to believe that things were moving in the right direction, and that the governments were negotiating and that something would happen fairly soon."

-When asked if he was surprised not to have been included in the swap, he told CNN he was.
+When asked if he was surprised not to have been included in the swap for Russian arms dealer Viktor Bout, he told CNN he was.

+Whelan, former marine who is a US, Irish, British and Canadian citizen, was detained at a Moscow hotel in December 2018 by Russian authorities who alleged he was involved in an intelligence operation.
+He was convicted and sentenced in June 2020 to 16 years in prison in a trial US officials denounced as unfair.

 US officials have indicated that the Russians refused to release him despite US efforts at negotiations, and Whelan said he was told that because the Russians have accused him of being a spy, "they've put me at a level higher than what they did with Trevor (Reed) and Brittney."